-Despite the considerable capacity of DBNs in modelling complex stochastic situations and detecting features with causal relationships, it has rarely been used in analysing the cryptocurrency market.
-However, a number of studies investigating Bayesian networks~(BNs) and DBNs are presented here as examples.
-For instance, \cite{wang2015stock} apply DBNs to predict the stock market trend in both the US and China markets by incorporating nine macroeconomic factors into their DBNs.
-The study results show that the proposed method effectively captures changes in market trends that preceded actual turning points of stocks by a lead margin of a few months.
-However, the models do not determine the direction of the trend changes.
-As another example, \cite{jangmin2004stock} implement a variant of DBNs to model the dynamics of trends of prices of twenty companies in the Korean stock market.
-The results show that the proposed model can not outperform the buy-and-hold strategy as the first baseline model, since the test period of the dataset was in its bull market, and the buy-and-hold strategy naturally wins.
-However, the model outperforms the triple exponential average indicator, as the second baseline model, in terms of cumulative profit.
-In another DBNs-related study, \cite{wang2017stock} investigate the potential of DBNs in predicting stock prices and generating profits in the stock market.
-They model the stock prices of NASDAQ and the Stock Exchange of Thailand using five years of historical intraday closing-price data.
-The profit generated by their model is compared with several benchmarks, including the buy-and-hold strategy, and it statistically outperforms the benchmark strategies.
+Despite the considerable capacity of DBNs in modelling complex stochastic situations and detecting features with causal relationships, it has rarely been applied in analysing the cryptocurrency market.
+However, studies exploring BNs and DBNs in other domains highlight their versatility and effectiveness in various applications.
+For instance, \citet{wang2015stock} use DBNs with nine macroeconomic factors to predict stock market trends in the US and China.
+Their method effectively detects market trend changes before actual turning points, however, it does not determine the direction of these trends, focusing instead on the timing of market shifts. \citet{jangmin2004stock} apply a variant of DBNs to model price trends for 20 companies in the Korean stock market.
+Although the model does not surpass the buy-and-hold strategy, which performs well during a bull market, it does achieve better cumulative profit compared to the triple exponential average indicator.
+In another study, \citet{wang2017stock} explore the use of DBNs for predicting stock prices and generating profits.
+They analyse NASDAQ and the Stock Exchange of Thailand using five years of historical intraday closing-price data.
+Their DBN model demonstrates significant profit generation, statistically outperforming several benchmark strategies, including the buy-and-hold approach.